MAvRK7/Audio-Summarization-of-Speech/README.md

 In multi-speaker environments, intelligibility may be a concern when speakers overlap.
 This work presents an advanced pipeline to first separate audio and then give a summary of the conversation.
-The proposed model combines Sep- Former, ConvTasNet, and adaptive noise reduction techniques to isolate speech from two speaker mixed audio, reduce background noise, and amplify the pri mary speaker’s voice.
+The proposed model combines Sep Former, ConvTasNet, and adaptive noise reduction techniques to isolate speech from two speaker mixed audio, reduce background noise, and amplify the pri mary speaker’s voice.
 This hybrid approach gives better results than each of the